sane/sane/index.md

 layout: index
 ---

-**NOTE: SANE Stack is still under heavy development, a lot of features are still being added.
-Having said that it is already functional and can be tried out.**

-##Get Started

-* Make sure you have [Docker](https://docs.docker.com/installation/ubuntulinux/#ubuntu-trusty-1404-lts-64-bit) (Linux) or [Boot2docker >=1.3.0](https://github.com/boot2docker/osx-installer/releases) (Mac OS X/Windows), [Fig >=1.0.0](http://www.fig.sh/install.html) and [ember-cli](http://www.ember-cli.com/) installed
+**NOTE: This project, while exciting, is still an early prototype.
+While being mostly stable it is still being iterated with feature changes and improvements fairly regularly.**

+Sane - A Javascript fullstack and cli that uses two of the best frameworks, [Sails](http://sailsjs.org/) and [Ember](http://emberjs.com/), so you can rapidly create production-ready web applications.
+It takes away all the hassle setting up the full backend and frontend environment, embracing convention-over-configuration all the way, so you can focus just on shipping your app.
+Additionally this cli also supports Docker, using [fig](http://www.fig.sh/), to automatically install dependencies such as your database and will make deployment easier.

+##Quickstart
-* `npm install -g sane-cli`
+* `npm install -g sails ember-cli sane-cli
-* `sane new project` or specifiy mongo, postgres, mysql: `sane new project -d postgres`
+* `sane new project` creates a local project with [sails-disk](https://github.com/balderdashy/sails-disk).
+To install with [Docker](https://www.docker.com/) and production databases see [Options](#options).
-* `cd project`
-* `fig run server sails generate api user` to run sails commands in the container
+* `sane generate resource user name:string age:number` to generate a new API on the backend and models on the frontend
-* `fig up` to start the sails container/server
+* `sane up` to start the sails container/server as well as the ember dev server.

-In a new terminal tab/window:

-* `cd client && ember server --proxy http://192.168.59.103:1337` to start the ember server

-##Overview
-SANE - A [Sails](http://sailsjs.org/) and [Ember](http://emberjs.com/) CLI that will help you get started with rapid Web App prototyping and development.
-It includes, what are in our opinion the best tools for backend and frontend development.
-They will save you an immense amount of time, make development smoother and deliver the best results that work optimally across multiple devices.

-So what exactly does this cli do?
+* You are good to go.

+## Overview of the cli

 * It creates a sane folder structure so you can develop server and client seperately, but they integrate smoothly
 * Sets up a [SailsJS Container](https://github.com/artificialio/docker-sails), with a database of choice (sails-disk, mongoDB, MySQL or Postgres) using [Fig](https://github.com/artificialio/docker-sails) to provide an isolated development environment that can be used in production
 * Using the latest [ember-cli](https://github.com/stefanpenner/ember-cli) version you have installed to set up an ember-frontend in a `client` sub-folder.
-If you want to quickly get started with frontend-styling, check out our [Foundation-SASS plugin](https://github.com/artificialio/ember-cli-foundation-sass)

 To find out more about Sails and Ember and how they work together, you can take a look at my talk [http://vimeo.com/103711300](http://vimeo.com/103711300) and slides [http://talks.artificial.io/sailing-with-ember/ ](http://talks.artificial.io/sailing-with-ember/)

+## Options

+`sane new project [--docker] [-d mongo|postgres|mysql]`

+* `--docker` sets up your whole backend envrionment using [fig](http://www.fig.sh/) to provide simple container management. **Why Docker?** Completely automates the setup with installing dependencies.
+You can develop with a production environment that is easily deployable.
+* `-d`: Installs the choosen database adapter for sails.
+If `--docker` is active it also installs the right container.

+`sane up [--docker]`
+`sane g api|resource [--docker]`

+* `--docker` is needed if you want to run the commands using fig.

+`.sane-cli`: Is a file in your root folder that contains all default parameters, so you can have `docker` set as default and don't have to run it manually with each command.

 ##Deployment